neanias/CV/wncmCV.md

 Skills
 ------

-- Ruby
+* Ruby
+    - Used Ruby to write an IRC bot using the Cinch framework
-- Working knowledge of Rails and Sinatra
+* Rails and Sinatra
-- Some knowledge of Python
+    - Used Sinatra to make a basic web API at a hackathon
+* Python
+    - Updated an API written in Flask at Wordeo
+    - Submitted pull requests to some IRC bots to update features
+* Git and git-flow workflow
-- Git and git-flow workflow
+    - Use Git for version control and git-flow as the branching model
-- Some knowledge of Jira
+* Working in a Scrum team
+    - Had daily scrum meetings at Wordeo
+    - Used Agile software development
-- Well versed in the *-nix command line
+* Unix command line
+    - Worked on linux servers

 Interests
 ---------

-- Comics
-- Tea
 - Scottish country dancing (reeling)
+- Rock climbing